superliterate poster

 Superliterate is a California-based non-profit that collects unused comic books and shares them with children in underserved neighborhoods, foster care, and juvenile detention centers.
 Our primary goal is to facilitate the positive impacts of comic-based learning and level the playing field by helping as many young adults as possible.

 Free Comic Book Day is traditionally a national event where comic shops buy publisher-subsidized, low-priced issues as promotional copies to bring people into their stores, foster new readers, and develop the fan base for the titles.
 In most instances, this is done exclusively at comic book shops.
 Our closest individual book retailer is in Palm Springs.
-But we believe it is such a fun, great idea, that creates so much benefit that we are dedicated to bringing it to areas that DON’T have a comic shop.
-Like here in the Morongo Basin which is now our base of operations.
+But we believe it is such a fun, great idea, that creates so much benefit that we are dedicated to bring it to events all year long.

 As we develop as an organization we intend to dramatically increase the communities we serve.
 We are also focused on working with teachers and libraries in order to publish books and develop curriculum that can inspire the next generation of avid readers, writers, and creators while closing the literacy and life skill gap created by the underfunding of education and negative impacts from other social challenges.